Arjybltrn/countries-api-project/README.md

 - Google Maps for users to navigate the country search
 - Save a searched country to localstorage
 - Ability to search multiple countries and display at the same time using a carousel
+- Add a dropdown option to select a country from the list

 <div align="right">
     <a href="#top">🔝</a>